 - 2. Figures are quarterly averages of monthly data.
-Figures for 2015/Q1 are those of Jan.-Feb. averages.

 - 3. DI of "Easy" "Tight."

 - 4. DI of "Easier" "Tighter."

 - 5. DI of "Accommodative" "Severe."

 - 6. DI of "More accommodative" "More severe."

 Sources: Bank of Japan, "Tankan, Short-term Economic Survey of Enterprises in Japan"; Japan Finance Corporation, "Monthly Survey of Small Businesses in Japan," "Quarterly Survey of Small Businesses in Japan (for micro businesses)."